sarahcarey/phylogenomics_scripts/readme.md

 ## orthogroup_filter.pl

-A perl script to filter orthogroups output by Orthofinder for a minimum number of species.
-Details on running OrthoFinder are found here: https://github.com/davidemms/OrthoFinder
+A perl script to filter orthogroups output by [Orthofinder](https://github.com/davidemms/OrthoFinder) for a minimum number of species.

 usage = perl <script_name> <name_of_orthogroup_file> <num_of_species_required>